colligant/colligant.github.io/content/year-in-review.md

 ---

 *year in review  / yir in rəˈvyo͞o / • Granular account of accomplishments*
+# **FY 2026 (Oct 25' - )**
+- Left NASA and started a new position as Platform Engineer at Spark Climate Solutions
+- Sped up LPJ again, but this time only 2x.
+1 hour -> 0.5 hour.

 # **FY 2025 (Oct '24 - Oct '25)**